Changes Announced on July 14, 2025

 - In proto2,

-are explicit keywords. - In proto3,
+optional,required, andrepeatedare explicit keywords. - In proto3,

-keyword was later reintroduced in proto3 to explicitly track presence for scalar fields (distinguishing between an unset field and a field set to its default value). - In edition 2023 we removed the
+requiredis no longer supported.
+All scalar fields are implicitly “optional” in the sense that they have default values if not set.
+Theoptionalkeyword was later reintroduced in proto3 to explicitly track presence for scalar fields (distinguishing between an unset field and a field set to its default value). - In edition 2023 we removed the

-keywords and use features to control those behaviors.
+optionalandrequiredkeywords and use features to control those behaviors.

-enum conflates these distinct concepts (cardinality, requiredness,
+The label enum conflates these distinct concepts (cardinality, requiredness,

 and explicit presence tracking), leading to potential confusion, especially with